 Superhydrophobic plant ‘forest’ & wet area

 This area of the exhibit contained a range of superhydrophic plants.
-You can read about many of them in the Bioinspiration – Plants section of this website.
+You can read about many of them in the Bioinspiration – Adaptation of plants to water section of this website.

 Animal bioinspiration & technology

 We ran a photographic competition for the Royal Society Summer Science Exhibition to find who could take the best, most imaginative photograph showing the interaction of water with natural or man-made surfaces.
-The competition is now closed!
-Many thanks for all the interesting photographs submitted.
+Many interesting photographs were submitted.
 The entries were judged by award winning photographer James Stenson.